 Certification authorities

-Certification authorities (CAs) are independent third parties which issue a digital certificate to an individual after verifying that a public key belongs to that individual.
-The process of certification varies depending on the certificate authority and the level of certification.
+Certification authorities (CAs) are independent third parties which issue digital certificates to individuals after verifying that a public key belongs to an individual.
+The process of certification varies depending on the certification authority and the level of certification.
 The more rigorous the CA's identity-checking procedures, the more reliable the certificates which it issues.

 Laws on electronic signatures